Cell¶

 Operations¶

-sudo kuke create cell mycell --realm main --space default --stack default
+sudo kuke create cell mycell --from-blueprint web --realm main --space default --stack default

 # Or apply a full cell manifest (preferred)